MozillaFoundation/Goals/IoT Hub Reporting.md

 Goal | On-Track/Blocked
 ----- | -------- |
-Exhibit prototypes and process at London V&A, Dutch Design Week, Mozfest and print publications | ON-TRACK?
-Inaugurate advisory group to improve membership and processes  | ON-TRACK?
-Secure funding for 2017+.
+Exhibit prototypes and process at London V&A, Mozfest and in print publications | ON-TRACK?
+Yes Inaugurate advisory group to improve membership and processes  | ON-TRACK?
+Yes Secure funding for 2017+.
 Opportunities and leads with NSF, Netgain, British Council, Creative Scotland, etc. | ON-TRACK?
+At risk

 #### Accomplishments (What progress did we make towards these goals?)
 * [MONTH] DESCRIPTION OF ACCOMPLISHMENTS